zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/wiki_data.rst

 `deleted`
 ------------
-    Whether or not the revision was deleted.
+    Defines whether the revision was deleted.

 `locked`
 ------------
-    Whether or not the revision is locked.
+    Defines whether the revision is locked.

 `article_id`
 --------------------
-   The ID of the revision that is displayed for this article.
+   The ID of the revision that displayscd data for this article.

 `content`
 ------------